Why is there no AI inside?

 Performance

-LLMs are not parallelizable.
 The AI engine builds the output tokens by generating one, then generating the next one based on the first one, then generating the next one based on the first two, and so on.
-You can't use GPUs to speed that up because GPUs actually have large latency and make up for it with enormous parallelism.
-There is no parallelism for LLMs so CPUs (or some future dedicated low-latency hardware) is the only thing that can be used.
-The options one can use on-prem are very limited, as is the quality of such LLMs.
+The options one can use on-prem are limited, though that's improving with time (Meta open-sourced their models, for example).

 Our parsing, static analysis, and translation engine is written from the ground-up, not relying on existing solution.
 Our parsing engine is much faster than any other parser on the market (with perhaps exception of some hand-written parsers).
 It is millions of times faster than any AI translation can possibly be.
 We parse millions of lines of code per second.
 We do a full parsing+static analysis+translation pass of a million lines of code script in seconds.